 What is Nursing?

-Nurses typically work collaboratively with physicians, therapists, the patient, the patient’s family, and other team members that focus on treating illness to improve the quality of life of one.
+The entire journey focuses on treating illness to improve the quality of life of one.

-Why Should You Study Nursing?
+Why Should You Study Nursing in Malaysia?

 Extremely Rewarding and Fulfilling Career

 All over the world, nurses are an essential factor in ensuring an adequate healthcare system.
 These caring experts provide patients with physical and emotional support to help them recover from their injuries or illnesses.

 In this high-risk, high-reward career, you will endure many different many trials along the way.
 As you gain more experience from your job, you will be able to grow from them!

 If you are someone who thrives on challenges, there will be a strong sense of fulfilment when your hard work, pressure, and long hours positively impact your patients and their loved ones.

 Healthcare services will always be a need for everyone, even amidst job recessions and economic downfall.
 Hence, the possibilities are endless as you may even apply for nursing jobs abroad or specialise in a field of your choice!